sergeevpasha/laravel-dpd/README.md

 ## No Database required

-If you did a research of DPD API you must know, that they suppose you to fetch data files with cities, terminals and streets and manage all of it by your own.
+If you did research of DPD API you must know, that they suppose you to fetch data files with cities, terminals and streets and manage all of it by your own.
 However, with this package, there is no need for that.

 ## Pre-requirements
 You need to get DPD API key, user, login and password.